Into Account provides advocacy and the most up-to-date resources to survivors seeking accountability.

 We believe that, other times, it is in survivors’ best interests not to engage the criminal justice system at all.

 We believe that justice does not mean the same thing for every survivor, nor does it need to.

 We believe that if you need to use the criminal justice system, you should.

 We believe that if the justice system gives you no reasons to trust or use it, you should not trust or use it.

 We believe that every victim talking to law enforcement deserves an advocate by their side.

-We believe that sexual threats to children should be reported to the police.
+We believe that sexual threats to children should be reported to civil authorities.